saytat/Notebooks/2016-01-18-project-ideas.md

 13. Historic Maps.
 Maybe add a mapp coluring (via third party) plugin.
 14. Can this app include google cardboard apps?
 15. This can potentially extend beyond the city.
 Part of a bike trip for example.
 Audio guided bike trip.
+16. In connection with 3D sound.
+The platform being used for curating a sonic event in a place.
+For example, there are summer concerts in Lazieki.
+The concerts can be recorded in 3D and geotagged.
+Later, say in summer, the visitor to the park can revisit the ausio sundscapes through the app.
+Not only Lazieki concerts, but also natural sounds.
+Of birds, maybe animals??
-16. Connection with rehabilation of Parkinson's disease patient:
+17. Connection with rehabilation of Parkinson's disease patient:
 "13.20 Justyna Maculewicz – Rhytmic walking interactions with auditory feedback

 Walking is an activity that plays an important part in our daily lives.
 In addition to